c-sanders/AutoconfMacro-BisonSkeleton/README.md

 ### 2) GNU Bison Skeleton files

 When GNU Bison creates a Parser, it doesn't do it from scratch.
-Instead, it uses as a starting point, one of its Skeleton files.
+Instead, it uses as a starting point, one of the Skeleton files that are distributed with the GNU Bison package.
 Depending upon how GNU Bison has been installed on any particular system, one may be able to find these Skeleton files within the following sub-directory of the location into which GNU Bison has been installed;

 ```
 bison/skeletons